tc39/proposal-decimal/README.md

 ## Rationale: Why BigDecimal and not some other type?

 Overall, Mike Cowlishaw's excellent [Decimal FAQ](http://speleotrove.com/decimal/decifaq.html) explains many of the core design principles for decimal data types, which this proposal attempts to follow.
-For example, BigDecimal retains trailing zeros, as explained in the FAQ [Why are trailing fractional zeros important?](http://speleotrove.com/decimal/decifaq1.html#tzeros).

 ### Rational fractions